collective/volto-hydra/README.md

 # Volto Hydra (volto-hydra)

-A Google summer of code project to create a proof of concept of volto addon to turn Plone Volto into a decoupled editor for Headless Plone.
+A Google summer of code project to create a proof of concept of a CMSUI/editor for Plone headless sites that is easy to integrate into any frontend and as easy to use for editors as Volto is.

 Note: It is a [Work in Progress: Hydra Project]((https://github.com/orgs/collective/projects/3/views/4).
 It should not be used in production.